bacanapps/SD-Prompt-Generator/README.md

 `Model: Elldreth's Stolen Dreams`

 ## Changelog

+~3 AM 1/15: Complete restructuring of script.
+Now supports selection for character prompts, large object/vehicle prompts, and creature prompts.
+If you select object or creature, the script will randomly select from a type of object or creature and randomly select a relevant setting for that type of object or creature.

 ~10 PM 1/13: New prompt phrases across the board for variety and a couple fixes in the list.
 Added new category for object adjectives to improve prompt generation consistency.
 Should be better now.
 Updated readme.